Marvel Cinematic Universe Watch Order - Updated

 Marvel One-Shot: All Hail The King

-- Ten Rings
+- Trevor, Ten Rings

 - A fun little short that follows up on Trevor and obviously can't take place too long after Iron Man 3.